On this page

 To support this common case, we offer a way to express whether you are incrementing (or decrementing) the value, giving enough hints so the merge can reach the correct result.
 You have the choice to update the entire value or edit it in a way that conveys more meaning, allowing you to get more precise control of the conflict resolution.

-Generally speaking, the conflict resolution of Realm should work for most purposes, and you should not need to customize it.
+Generally speaking, the conflict resolution of App Services should work for most purposes, and you should not need to customize it.
 That said, the typical way to do custom conflict resolution is to change a property type from string to list.
 Each side can then add its updates to the list and apply any conflict resolution rules it wants directly in the data model.
 You can use this technique to implement max, min, first write wins, last write wins, or any other kind of resolution you can think of.

 - The conflict resolution system follows four rules: deletes always win, the last update wins, inserts in lists are ordered by time, and primary keys designate object identity.